 The journey to a Brazilian Bum Lift starts with a thorough consultation with your chosen cosmetic surgeon.
-This stage allows you to openly discuss your expectations and apprehensions with the surgeon.
+This stage allows you to discuss your expectations and apprehensions with the surgeon openly.
 They’ll examine the areas of your body where the fat will be harvested and discuss how they plan to shape your buttocks to match your desired outcome.

 They will also explain the pre-operative instructions, which usually include maintaining a healthy diet, avoiding certain medications and smoking, and ensuring optimal hydration.

 During liposuction, your surgeon will make small incisions in the body area chosen for fat removal.
 A thin cannula is inserted through these incisions to loosen excess fat, which is then suctioned out of the body.